vlad-grigoryan/temporal-react-hook/README.md

 #### Features:
 - __Current Time Zone:__ Provides the current time zone.
-- __Time Zone Conversion:__ Converts a given PlainDateTime to a specified time zone.
+- __Time Zone Conversion:__ Converts a given PlainDateTime to a specified time zone, preserving the instant in time (not just the wall clock time).

 ### Example Usage